People’s Climate March Announced By Activists

 — Angels_Of_Phoenix (@AngelsofPhoenix) January 11, 2017

 “The NAACP mantra is about advocating for civil rights,” she said.
-“Our grassroots based organization has injected civil disobedience to oppose the current attorney general appointee, we are asserting our voices and calling for a more just and inclusive policies and appointees.
+“Our grassroots-based organization has injected civil disobedience to oppose the current attorney general appointee, we are asserting our voices and calling for a more just and inclusive policies and appointees.
 We are strategizing at local, state and federal level to curtail the oppressive policies espoused by the Koch Brothers and Alec.
 These are policies that disproportionately impact our communities, such as criminal justice, voting rights, jobs, women’s rights, health care, climate and education.
 We are with the People, and the People’s Climate Movement.”

 People’s Climate Movement